Feeling overwhelmed by Pandas?

 I want to hear from you!

 I’ve been teaching Python and Pandas for many years, and I’ve been writing about programming and data science for about as long.
-But Bamboo Weekly is a new kind of publication, different from what I’ve written before.
-I’m thus hoping — even expecting — to hear from readers with suggestions for topics to discuss, or ways to improve the newsletter.
+Bamboo Weekly is different, in that it’s always trying to balance current topics and interesting Pandas techniques.
+I hope to hear from readers with suggestions for topics to discuss, or ways to improve the newsletter.

 If you have questions, suggestions for topics to cover, or interesting data sets that I should know about, please send them to me at reuven@lerner.co.il.